atheeqsyed/php-custom-command/README.md

-# Adding a CLI command using dependency injection
+# Adding a CLI cmd using dependency injection (DI)

 1. Create a Command class (the location is <your component root dir>/Console/Command).